eartle/twims/README.md

 # twims - Twitter to IM Status

 This a tool to update your status message in Adium.app and Messages.app to your last tweet.
-It includes 'new style' RTs, excludes replies, and converts t.co links to there expanded versions.
+It includes 'new style' RTs, excludes replies, and converts t.co links to their expanded versions.

 To install you will need to clone this repository and then run setup.py in a terminal like this: